Text by Amy Cheng (Curator)

 Through assembling/composing sound media and technical objects, Tarek Atoui, the artist from Lebanon, creates not only a listening “time scale” that the viewers may (un)consciously perceive, but also an “iterated relationship” between this “sense of time” and the rhythm and sound in memories.
 Lee Kit from Hong Kong tends to outline the subtle perceptual apertures in the time and space through the transformation between the immateriality and materiality of images and sounds, thereby reshuffling the viewers’ understanding with an approach of quasi-defamiliarization.
 Heidi Voet from Belgium uses cheap or conventional tourist souvenirs and the cultural visual images they represented as the modules for reproduction, and holds workshops that encourage the participants to reinterpret/translate the results of the “previous” reproduction.
 The transmission of each “reproduction” of these “cultural products” thus begins to be transmuted and recreated by the subject-object interplay.

-Among the participating Taiwanese artists, Ni Hao invites performers (DJ or VJ) to improvise with a large number of video clips collected from the Internet, presenting a “audiovisual-symphony” composed through the negotiation between order and intuition of seeing and listening.
-Employing the well-known modern industrial product “Dulux Paints” and its color matching system, and through de-constructing and re-constructing the archival images of the 1910 Japan-British Exhibition from Radauer’s collection, Jao Chia-En attempts to unveil the formation of imagination and memory about the other and the foreign lands as well as the derivative perceptual cognition system embedded in the colonialist ideology.
+Among the participating Taiwanese artists, employing the well-known modern industrial product “Dulux Paints” and its color matching system, and through de-constructing and re-constructing the archival images of the 1910 Japan-British Exhibition from Radauer’s collection, Jao Chia-En attempts to unveil the formation of imagination and memory about the other and the foreign lands as well as the derivative perceptual cognition system embedded in the colonialist ideology.
 Huang Po-Chih looks at the encounter between individual experience and collective destiny within contemporary capitalism from the ups and downs of labor force and market in Taiwan, Shenzhen, Seoul, and Hong Kong.
 Hung Tzu-Ni leads the viewers to feel the tensions between the body movement and the ambience via the guidance of her exquisite sound design and installations.
 Breaking the stereotype, Lai Chih-Sheng adopts the technique of “gentle subversion” to open up an ambiguous and hetero-dimension interlaced by the virtual and the real.
 Furthermore, this exhibition specifically invites Chiu Ming-Chin, a vintage phonograph collector and a shellac-disc reproduction specialist in Tainan, to display his superb collection of classic phonographs and shellac records, together with his sui generis technique for shellac disc reproduction, which serves as the very inspiration behind the content and conception of the entire exhibition.

-To materialize Madeleine Moment, TheCube is deeply honored to collaborate with Live Forever Foundation at the Vital Space in Taichung, as well as with Hong Foundation at the Project Seek in presenting the productions by the abovementioned artists in Taipei.
+To materialize Madeleine Moment, TheCube is deeply honored to collaborate with Live Forever Foundation at the Vital Space in Taichung, as well as with Hong Foundation in presenting the productions by the abovementioned artists in Taipei.